quantasci/logrip/README.md

 Manual: <a href="https://github.com/quantasci/logrip/blob/main/docs/logrip_manual.pdf">Logrip Manual ver 1.0</a>

 ### Complete Demo
+*NOTE* Jan 2026.
+Build steps have changed since this demo.
+It is no longer necessary to compile libmin separately.
+See How to Build above.

 This is the complete example used in the video example at Blackhat 2025:
 ```
 git clone https://github.com/quantasci/libmin